mattbierner/blog.mattbierner.com/_posts/2015-07-15-one-pixel-cinema.markdown

 ## All Together Now
 I ran each method against every frame in *Eyes Wide Shut* to extract the 230,000 dominant colors of the film.
 I saved this data as Json and used the script from my *[Moby-Dick][moby-dick]* post to convert the data into images, one pixel per frame, left-to-right, eight hundred pixels wide and about three hundred pixels tall.

-### ColorTheif
+### ColorThief
-{% include image.html file="img-colortheif.png" %}
+{% include image.html file="img-colorthief.png" %}

-I'm not a fan of what ColorTheif produced.
+I'm not a fan of what ColorThief produced.
 The library seemed to lock into certain shades, and frame to frame color changes were very abrupt and indecisive.
 The result is dark, blocky, and ugly.

-{% include image.html file="colortheif-zoom.png" %}
+{% include image.html file="colorthief-zoom.png" %}

 ### ColorWeave
 {% include image.html file="img-colorweave.png" %}

-Colorweave has much more noise and variation that ColorTheif, producing an even more pixeled appearing result.
+Colorweave has much more noise and variation that ColorThief, producing an even more pixeled appearing result.
 But I actually find this much more attractive, especially when zoomed in so that you can see the individual pixels/frames.

 {% include image.html file="colorweave-zoom1.png" %}